waggyz/femera-mini-app/README.md

 ./femera-$CPUMODEL-gcc -v2 -c $C -s1 -p "neper/cubic"$N"s1p1"
 ```

-Note that the reported modulus error represents the discrepency between the model response and and a theoretical estimate for an infinite polycrstal.
-It should go to zero in the limit as the number of grains approaches infiniity.
+Note that the reported modulus error represents the discrepancy between the model response and and a theoretical estimate for an infinite polycrystal.
+It should go to zero in the limit as the number of grains approaches infinity.

 ## Mini-App Files